PWRFLcreative/Lightwork/README.md

 **Save:** Saves a CSV of the mapping layout, to be used in the Lightwork Scraper.

 ## Keyboard controls:

+Can be enabled in Keypress.pde - disabled to prevent interfering with text field entry

 S: save